Kushal-Sachdeva78/VVS-Ballers-RoboCup/README.md

-# VVS Ballers RoboCup Projects
+# K.A.D Ballers RoboCup Projects

 ## About

-VVS Ballers design, build, and iterate RoboCup Junior Soccer robots across multiple seasons.
+K.A.D Ballers design, build, and iterate RoboCup Junior Soccer robots across multiple seasons.
 This repository collects our full-season artifacts: CAD, EV3 programs, Arduino/Teensy firmware, electronics designs, and posters for regionals, nationals, and international events.

 We focus on: